ton-community/ton-docs/docs/develop/func/types.md

 # Types
-FunC has the following built-in types:
+FunC has the following built-in types.

 ## Atomic types
 - `int` is the type of 257-bit signed integers.
 By default, overflow checks are enabled and lead to integer overflow exceptions.